-- Simba Hosting Ltd to XIBO Ltd (Xibo are a UK company who process data that we have gathered as part of our provision of support and other services)
+- Updraft WP Software Ltd to XIBO Ltd (Xibo are a UK company who process data that we have gathered as part of our provision of support and other services)

 - Stripe (our payment processor for card payments) – general policy on data transfers, and privacy shield policy.

 - Amazon Web Services (used by us for technical resources for provision of our UpdraftVault product) adhere to the Cloud Infrastructure Services Providers in Europe Code of Conduct – https://aws.amazon.com/compliance/cispe/ – as part of their GDPR compliance.
 Also, see here.